ericsonga/APCSAReview/_sources/Unit10-Recursion/topic-10-1-recursion-day2.rst

     Figure 4: A call stack in DrJava with a run-time error

 When a method calls itself the new method call gets added to the top of the call stack.
 Execution of the current method pauses while the recursive call is being processed.
+Each recursive call on the stack has its own set of local variables, including the parameter variables.
+The parameter values progressively change in each recursive call until we reach the base case which stops the recursion.

+|CodingEx| **Tracing Exercise**

 Let's trace the execution of the factorial method defined below.